AndySwan113/Udacity-Data-Analyst-Nanodegree/README.md

 Here are the 4 projects that I completed during the Udacity Data Analyst Nanodegree.

 Project 1:
-Using data from IMDB to analyse the data.
+Using data from IMDB to analyse the data and communictae the my findings.

 Project 2:
 Using statistical techinques for hypothesis testing and regression analysis to draw conclusions.